ale-bena/Face-Blurring-Unet-Thesis/README.md

 There are 2 verison of the dataset.
 Both are composed of images extracted randomly and then selected by hand from the dataset VGGFace2 in the cropped version 256x256 foung on kaggle[...], images from FDDB dataset[...] (more or less 20%) and images from CelebA-HQ[...] in a 256x256 version(10%)

-To produce the structure above the images have been divided into train and val folder and then with the help of a face detector blurring has been performed on them to generate train_blur and val_blur.
-Two different have been used:
+To produce the structure above the images have been divided into train and val folder and then with the help of a face detector blurring has been performed on them to generate train_blur and val_blur folders.
+Two different detectors have been used:
 - [BlazeFace-TFLite-Inference](https://github.com/ibaiGorordo/BlazeFace-TFLite-Inference)
 - Mediapipe official implementation

 Both implementation seem to perform weel but they still miss some faces, especially on images where the face is too big, when it is only half face or when there are multiple faces and some of them are small or low resolution.
-That said the mediapipe implementation has been chosen since it is an official implementation, even if the blocks of the architecture should be very similar between the two models.
+That said the mediapipe implementation has been chosen for the first dataset since it is an official implementation, even if the blocks of the architecture should be very similar between the two models.
+After a close check to the results there were some missed faces, so the decision was to do a second run with the blazzeface detector and then clean up the validation folder by hand to be sure that it is perfect since this impacts directly the metrics.
+Then all the folders have been padded with black padding to the input size of the model: 128x128 to avoid stretched images during training, since the file uses a resize function without padding.

 For further improvements a recommendation is to use a labeled dataset where there is an annotation file containing the boxes of the faces.
 It will be even better if the label are ellipses instead of boxes or if they can be converted to them with some processing.
 This last improvement will bring to a more clean and precise result, but for the scope of this research, and for time constraints, this type of process and dataset has been chosen.